Mattwaseem/Chem279-Numerical-Algos-HW3/README.md

-Numerical Algorithms Applied to Computational Quantum Chemistry Homework 3: Implementation of Extended Huckel Theory (EHT)
+# Numerical Algorithms Applied to Computational Quantum Chemistry
+## Homework 3: Implementation of Extended Huckel Theory (EHT)

-Link to Github Repo: https://github.com/Mattwaseem/Chem279-Numerical-Algos-HW3
+### Link to Github Repo: https://github.com/Mattwaseem/Chem279-Numerical-Algos-HW3
-Repo: publicly available.
+### Repo: publicly available.
-Username: MattWaseem
+### Username: MattWaseem

 —

-Assignment Overview:
+#### Assignment Overview:
-The goal here was to extend the concepts of overlap integrals, focusing on the next steps in molecular orbital theory calculations using Gaussian basis sets by:
+<p> The goal here was to extend the concepts of overlap integrals, focusing on the next steps in molecular orbital theory calculations using Gaussian basis sets by:
 Parse hydrocarbon molecule input and set up basis functions.
 Compute the overlap matrix using contracted Gaussian-type orbitals (cGTOs).
 Assemble and diagonalize the Hamiltonian matrix to solve for molecular orbitals.